djhvscf/place-creature/README.md

 # place-creature
-An API to get random animal pictures with width and heigth
+An API to get random animal pictures with custom width and height